 - Cards continually moving between departments

-When Sandra Owen introduced her team to Unito’s Two-Way Card Mirror Power-Up, she had no idea she’d soon become a highly-efficient power user with over 200 flows in Unito.
+When Sandra introduced her team to Unito’s Two-Way Card Mirror Power-Up, she had no idea she’d soon become a highly-efficient power user with over 200 flows in Unito.
 After learning about Mirror through the Trello marketplace, she and her team experimented with syncing individual cards.

 Mirror is fantastic for duplicating Trello cards across multiple boards and keeping them in sync.
 But Acara Property Management oversees hundreds of properties, each with their own Trello board.
 It quickly became impractical to rely solely on Mirror for automating work between over 200 Trello boards.

 Sandra needed to map out an ideal, efficient way to sync work between so many Trello boards.
 So how could a team of less than a dozen oversee and delegate tasks from 200+ Trello boards?
 They needed an option that didn’t include untold hours spent scanning through board after board.